Goose Facts

 The name "Canada geese" is misleading.
 The subspecies of Canada geese (Branta canadensis maxima) that live in Missouri year-round are resident geese, descendants of geese living in the Midwest for centuries!
 They nested on the bluffs and lived in the riversʼ wetlands, and even Lewis and Clark recorded their presence along the Missouri River.
 During winter months their northern smaller relatives migrate to Missouri, seeking open water and food and return north in the spring.

-Why are Canada Geese attracted to our communities?
+2. Why are Canada geese attracted to our communities?

-As the geeseʼs natural wetland habitat has been reduced and suburbs have expanded, geese have moved to the suburbs' ideal living conditions.
+As the natural wetland habitat of geese has been reduced and suburbs have expanded, geese have moved to the suburbs' ideal living conditions.
 Geese seek:

 • Food source: Mowed grass creates a goose buffet!